heatherjzhou/PCAForQTL/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Using code similar to below, we may save the plot for each tissue type in order to compare across all tissue types before making a final decision on how to choose *K*.
+Lastly, we recommend saving the plot for each tissue type (using code similar to below) in order to **compare across all tissue types** before making a final decision on how to choose *K*.

 ``` r
 ggplot2::ggsave("./Colon_Transverse.jpg",width=16,height=11,unit="cm")